AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Each slot has a proposer, who is responsible for proposing a block of transactions.

-Each epoch has a set of validators, who add economic security to the Pending Chain by providing signatures on proposed blocks; ultimately the Pending Chain is a UX feature that allows users to see their transactions with *some guarantee* before they are proven.
+Each epoch has a set of validators, who add economic security to the Pending Chain by providing signatures on proposed blocks; ultimately the Pending Chain is a UX feature that allows users to see their transactions with _some guarantee_ before they are proven.

 ### Open Questions

 - Would a "pure L2" chain help us achieve our goals?
 - How long should a slot be?
 - How long should an epoch be?

 ## The Pending Chain

 The purpose of the pending chain is to reduce the perceived latency of transactions: it allows clients to observe transactions that have been proposed, but the proof has not yet been made available.

 The proposer for a slot produces a list of transaction objects either by

 - selecting them from the L2 mempool,
 - or receiving a list from a builder.

 The proposer gossips to the validators:

 - A signature showing it is the current proposer
 - The list of transaction objects

 Validators check that the proposer is the current proposer.
 They then build an L2 block by executing the transaction objects, and sign the resulting L2 block header.

-Once the proposer has collected enough signatures, they can submit the L2 block to L1.
+Once the proposer has collected enough signatures, they can submit the L2 block header to L1.

 The proposer submits the block header as calldata to a function on the rollup contract dedicated to advancing the pending chain.

 ### Open Questions

 - How many signatures are required?
 - Does the need to execute the transaction objects create too much of a burden on validators?
 - If we cannot execute the transaction objects, how does the rest of the system work?